dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Lecture 7 - Motion Planning (Fundamental).md

 ## Graph Search Method
 - Transform the problem of finding a path as a problem to find a connection between two nodes in a graph
 - Discretize the problem → construct graph → find a path
-- Google map, sequential decision making
+- Google map, sequential decision-making
 - Graph Traversal Algorithms
-- Breath-First Search (FIFO) -> finds a shortest path
+- Breath-First Search (FIFO) → finds the shortest path
+- Depth-First Search (LIFO) ->